Topics: Mental Health, tax preparation outsourcing services

 We are living in world, where ‘working from home’ might become the norm.
 Quite a number of accountants are feeling like a ‘fish out of water’ trying to come to terms with an unfamiliar way of working.
 They are finding it difficult to get some semblance of comfort in their new home-based workspace.

 It might not work well if you haven’t clearly identified a dedicated workspace that is like your own little office in your home.
-There must be a clear distinction between your home and office space so that you are able to keep it organized and start thinking of it as your own office.
+There must be a clear distinction between your home and office space so that you can keep it organized and start thinking of it as your own office.

-What’s more, there is chance that you start spending too much time in your office; your workday doesn’t end as it does in the normal course of events.
-This is recipe for disaster.
-The whole point of designating is an office space is not just to infuse ‘remote work’ with a breath of professionalism, but also ensuring that you are able to unplug from your work at the end of office hours.
+What’s more, there is a chance that you start spending too much time in your office; your workday doesn’t end as it does in the normal course of events.
+This is a recipe for disaster.
+The whole point of designating an office space is not just to infuse ‘remote work’ with a breath of professionalism but also to ensure that you are able to unplug from your work at the end of office hours.

 Get out of the ‘at work all the time’ mode.